FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 .. code-block:: console

-    $ flexmeasures add beliefs --sensor-id 3 --source toy-user prices-tomorrow.csv
-    Successfully created beliefs
+    $ flexmeasures add beliefs --sensor-id 3 --source toy-user prices-tomorrow.csv --timezone utc Successfully created beliefs

 In FlexMeasures, all beliefs have a data source.
 Here, we use the username of the user we created earlier.
 We could also pass a user ID, or the name of a new data source we want to use for CLI scripts.

 .. note:: Attention: We created and imported prices where the times have no time zone component!
 That happens a lot.
-FlexMeasures will then interpret them as UTC time.
+Here, we localized the data to UTC time.
 So if you are in Amsterdam time, the start time for the first price, when expressed in your time zone, is actually `2022-03-03 01:00:00+01:00`.

 Let's look at the price data we just loaded: